Skip to main content

 Brightspace supports scalable, personalized learning across complex organizations

-D2L Brightspace is a powerful LMS built for enterprise organizations that need to scale learning across regions, roles and regulatory requirements.
+D2L Brightspace is a powerful tool built for enterprise organizations that need a learning partner, not just LMS software, to scale learning across regions, roles and regulatory requirements.

-It supports personalized learning paths, robust analytics and multi-audience delivery—making it a strong fit for compliance-heavy industries, global teams and long-term skills development.
+It supports personalized learning paths, robust analytics and multi-audience delivery—making it a strong fit for global teams and long-term skills development, including in regulated industries with complex training needs.
 Brightspace is SCORM-compliant and integrates with leading HR and productivity tools, which streamlines content delivery and learner management for L&D teams.

 Top Features